If you’ve ever felt stuck in a rut and just can’t get any new ideas flowing, you’re not alone.

 Search engines reward sites that set up their content through a hub and spoke model because A.) They incorporate relevant keywords, B.) They do so in an organic, appropriate manner, and C.) Will bring in all sorts of niche consumers who are looking for specific content which will increase traffic and engagement and, if the content is written well, conversions.

-The best way to go about creating a hub and spoke model that will boost your SEO is through setting up a keyword hierarchy.
+The best way to go about creating a hub and spoke model that will boost your SEO is by setting up a keyword hierarchy.

 Going back to our mountain biking example, we used the generic, short tail keyword, ‘mountain bikes,’ for our hub.
 The key to picking a strong keyword is to find one that has a large search volume that is relevant to your consumers.
 You can do this by checking out Google Ads and doing some keyword research or monitoring social media for popular areas or talking points in your industry.
 When it comes to social media monitoring, use tools like Hootsuite, Agorapulse, and Sprout Social to find trending keywords.